Alchemy: East Asia

-Chinese alchemy was closely connected to Taoist forms of traditional Chinese medicine, such as Acupuncture and Moxibustion.
-In the early Song dynasty, followers of this Taoist idea (chiefly the elite and upper class) would ingest mercuric sulfide, which, though tolerable in low levels, led many to suicide.
-Thinking that this consequential death would lead to freedom and access to the Taoist heavens, the ensuing deaths encouraged people to eschew this method of alchemy in favour of external sources (the aforementioned Tai Chi Chuan, mastering of the qi, etc.) Chinese alchemy was introduced to the West by Obed Simon Johnson.
+Chinese alchemy was closely connected to Taoist techniques in traditional Chinese medicine like acupuncture and moxibustion.
+In the early Song dynasty, followers of this Taoist idea—chiefly the elite and upper class—would ingest mercuric sulfide, which, though tolerable in low levels, led many to suicide.
+Thinking that this consequential death would lead to freedom and access to Tian, the ensuing deaths encouraged practitioners to eschew this method of alchemy in favour of external sources (e.g., the aforementioned Tai Chi Chuan and mastering of one's qi,.)
+Chinese alchemy was introduced to the West by Obed Simon Johnson.